-When I started writing this blog in 2009, my intention was to educate others on how best to care for their own skin by separating facts from fiction.
-What was revealed to me over time was how so many estheticians from around the globe have used my information as continuing education in their own esthetics practices.
-Along with other posts I have written exclusively for estheticians, here’s some helpful tips for becoming a successful esthetician.
+Updated 10/14/20 When I started writing this blog back in 2009, my intention was to educate others on how best to care for their own skin by separating facts from fiction.
+What was revealed to me over time, though, was that many estheticians from around the globe have used my information as continuing education in their own esthetics practices.
+Because of this, I’ve written posts exclusively for estheticians.

 What tips do you have for a new esthetician right out of school?